ippontech/blog-usa/posts/ml-sagemaker.md

 * Deploy the Model.
 * Obtain Feedback of the Model.

 Each of the above steps are iterative by themselves.
-Multiple iterations can happen during each of these steps depending on the quality of data and performance of the model e.t.c.
+Multiple iterations can happen during each of these steps depending on the data and performance of the model e.t.c.

 ![Machine Learning Process](https://raw.githubusercontent.com/msambaraju/blog-usa/master/images/2019/03/Machine_Learning.png)